Lessica/mh/README.md

 # MH

-A memory editor for iOS/macOS with JavaScript support
+A memory editor for iOS/macOS with JavaScript support.

 ## Requirement